evanjat2/cloud-computing/README.md

 - **URL:** `https://ecoscan-api.vercel.app/article/detail`
 - **Method:** GET

 This endpoint is used to retrieve specific articles stored in the database.
 The request body should include title.
-Upon successful execution, the response will include the user's details and a token.
+Upon successful execution, the response will include the article's details.

 ## Example Request